| | |

 Another systematic review found the same tendency but also concluded that not much research was done on the subject.

-The reason that children might be potty trained earlier when using cloth diapers was that they actually feel wet when they pee.
-Therefore they do it more conscious and can communicate it earlier.
-Whether this will be true or not for our baby has yet to be seen.
+The reason that parents are able to potty train their children earlier when using cloth diapers is that they actually feel wet when they pee.
+Therefore they do it more consciously and can communicate it earlier.
+In the future we will see if this will work for our baby as well.

 If you are determined to cloth diaper there are a few things to overcome that strange look of your little one: